ojroques/nvim-hardline/README.md

 [vim-airline](https://github.com/vim-airline/vim-airline) but aims to be as light and simple as possible.

-_**Note**: this plugin is mainly for my own use.
-I won't add new features/parts/themes if I don't need them.
+_**Note**: I won't add new features/parts/themes if I don't need them.
 Feel free to submit PRs or fork the plugin though._

 ![screenshot](./screenshot.png)